 All statins have the same goal—in conjunction with a heart-healthy diet, to bring down high cholesterol (which can build up within your arteries and may result in a heart attack or stroke).
-However, not all statins are broken down in the body in the same way.
-The way in which a statin is broken down can depend on individual factors that vary from person to person.
+However, not all statins are processed in the body the same way.
+This varies from person to person.

-These are just some of the factors that can help inform (or play a role in) the determination of which statin is best for you:
+These are just some of the things to consider when determining which statin is best for you:

 Other medical conditions you have or may be at risk for